Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

 Do follow us on our FB, Twitter to get the latest posts.

 Samsung Galaxy S20 series phones are available to buy in Nepal.
 The latest flagship series from Samsung S20 was officially unveiled at Samsung Unpacked on 11 February 2020.
-Find the detailed specs and price of Samsung S20 series phone in Nepal.
+Find the detailed specs and price of the Samsung S20 series phone in Nepal.

-Earlier Samsung had launched the three major models in the S20 series: the 6.2-inch Galaxy S20, the 6.7-inch Galaxy S20 Plus, and the 6.9-inch Galaxy S20 Ultra.
+There are three major models launched in the Samsung S20 series: the 6.2-inch Galaxy S20, the 6.7-inch Galaxy S20 Plus, and the 6.9-inch Galaxy S20 Ultra.
 All three phones come with a vastly improved camera in which the S20 and S20 Plus sports a new 64MP sensor, while the S20 Ultra gets a whopping 108MP camera.
+Now Samsung also launches the S20 Ultra here in Nepal.

 What’s more, the Ultra should offer a 100x Space Zoom (digital) and 5G standard.
 And a new 120Hz display has graced all of the new Galaxy S20 phones.
 These are just some of the major new features coming your way.
 Let’s dive into the details of these phones to find further.

-Among these phones, Samsung S20 and S20 plus have been launched here in Nepal.
+All the variants; Samsung S20, S20 Plus, and S20 Ultra have been launched here in Nepal.
+Find the details below of each.

 Galaxy S20 is the first phone from the S20 series.
 This is the tiniest one with basic features among all of them.
 This phone packs great battery, outstanding display, glorifying camera, and many more.

 The smallest Galaxy S20 has a glass body and comes in a dimension of 151.7 x 69.1 x 7.9mm.
 There are a great display and a tiny punch hole at the top of the display which doesn’t look distracting.
 The regular S20 is a true successor of Galaxy S10 and S10+ which was released a year earlier.

 As for the design, there is a triple camera setup at the back, USB type C, and speaker at the button and volume rocker and power button at the right.
 Samsung has finally removed the useless Bixby button from its flagship phones.